openstack-infra/elastic-recheck/README.rst

 Guidelines for good queries

-- After a bug is resolved and has no more hits in elasticsearch, we should flag it with a resolved_at keyword.
-This will let us keep some memory of past bugs, and see if they come back.
 - Queries should get as close as possible to fingerprinting the root cause
 - Queries should not return any hits for successful jobs, this is a sign the query isn't specific enough